 - Renal cell carcinoma (a type of kidney cancer) that is advanced.
 It is used with everolimus in patients who have already received angiogenesis inhibitor therapy.

-- Thyroid cancer in certain patients with progressive, recurrent, or metastatic disease that does not respond to treatment with radioactive iodine.
+- Thyroid cancer in certain patients with progressive, recurrent, or metastatic cancer that does not respond to treatment with radioactive iodine.

 Lenvatinib mesylate is also being studied in the treatment of other types of cancer.